- Best Mastercard for cash back

 Personalize your rewards

-Perhaps its most unique feature is the ability to personalize which categories you receive your bonus cash back in out of a list of 10 – no other card on the Canadian credit card market offers this level of control on your earnings.
+Perhaps its most unique feature is the ability to personalize which categories you receive your bonus cash back out of a list of 10 – no other card on the Canadian credit card market offers this level of control on your earnings.

 Here are your category options: